-As to the food, you may expect the same fresh and delicious all day meals that are the foundation of the Avoca reputation, with irresistible home baking, fantastic antipasti sharing plates (a big success on a recent visit – not to be missed), great salads and an eclectic mix of flavoursome hot dishes.
+As to the food, you may expect the same fresh and delicious all day meals that are the foundation of the Avoca reputation, with irresistible home baking, fantastic antipasti sharing plates (not to be missed), great salads and an eclectic mix of flavoursome hot dishes.

-The Head Chef is Andrew Holmes, a young chef who is committed to using as much local and Irish artisan produce as he can; this is reflected in menus which change with the seasons and showcase a wide range of local producers – winning the title of “Just Ask!”
+The kitchen team is committed to using as much local and Irish artisan produce as possible; this is reflected in menus which have always changed with the seasons and showcase a wide range of local producers – winning the title of “Just Ask!”
 Restaurant of the Month for the café in June 2011.

-All of the meat and poultry comes from Ashford butcher, Niall Dowling, fish is supplied by Beshoffs of Howth, County Dublin, and Andrew is fortunate to have some of the country’s best producers nearby, many of them organic.
-He works closely with growers like Gold River Farm, Aughrim; and Sweetbank Farm at Newcastle, for example - and the wonderful Wicklow Blue will always be among the range of Irish farmhouse cheeses offered.
+All of the meat and poultry is Irish and Quality Assured, most of it supplied by Ashford butcher, Niall Dowling, and fish is supplied by Beshoffs of Howth, County Dublin.
+Some of the country’s best producers are nearby, many of them organic, so the team works closely with growers such as Gold River Farm, Aughrim; and Sweetbank Farm at Newcastle - and the wonderful Wicklow Blue will always be among the range of Irish farmhouse cheeses offered.

 The shopping courtyard provides another good reason to visit Mount Usher, and it is a refreshingly low-key experience, with a minimum of branding and an emphasis on quality products relating to homes and gardens – including a small Avoca foodstore, and a garden centre with a section dedicated to quirky and antique garden planters and ornaments.

-All round, Mount Usher Gardens and the Garden Café are a great asset to the area and always well worth a detour.
+All round, Mount Usher Gardens and the Garden Café are a wonderful asset to the area and always well worth a detour.